hotwatermorning/auto-git-diff/README.md

 Show git diff between each commit and its parent below the commit list window of git rebase interactive.

-When you move text-cursor in git-rebase-todo file, auto-git-diff.vim gets a commit hash of the line where cursor exists and update the diff window.
+When you move text-cursor in `git-rebase-todo` file, `auto-git-diff` gets a commit hash of the line where the cursor exists and update the diff window.

 ## Variables